 The Families First Corona Virus Relief Act (FFCRA) was enacted on March 18, 2020 and contains two emergency paid leave programs to support employees during the coronavirus pandemic.
 Division C of the FFCRA, “The Emergency Family and Medical Leave Expansion Act” (EFMLEA), amends Title I of the Family and Medical Leave Act, 29 U.S.C.
 2601 et seq.
-(FMLA), and permits employees to take up to twelve weeks of expanded family and medical leave, ten of which are paid, if they are unable to work (or telework) due to caring for their child when a school or place of care has been closed, or when a regular child care provider is unavailable due to a public health emergency with respect to COVID-19.
+(FMLA), and permits employees to take up to twelve weeks of expanded family and medical leave if they are unable to work (or telework) due to caring for their child for a reason associated with COVID-19.

 Employees must qualify and provide requested documentation as defined in the law and expanded upon by the Dept. of Labor and IRS in order to receive paid leave.